oracle/graal/substratevm/URLProtocols.md

-# URL Protocols on Native Image
+# URL Protocols in Native Image

-URL Protocols on Native Image can be divided into three classes:
+URL Protocols in Native Image can be divided into three classes:

 * supported and enabled by default
 * supported and disabled by default